Cyberlightning/GISDataProvider/doc/User_and_Programmers_Guide.md

 ### Setup GeoServer with test data

 To be able to query GIS data in XML3D format from GeoServer GIS data itself needs to be uploaded to server.
 One way to upload test data to GeoServer is by uploading **ESRI Shapefile** to server.
 This practice was used during implementation of GIS Data Provider GE.
-Shapefile needs to contain geometry objects with elevation data, otherwise GIS web client is unable to display 3d terrain.
+Shapefile needs to contain geometry objects with elevation data, otherwise GIS web client is unable to display 3D terrain.
 Elevation data is used as Z-axis when XML3D objects are generated in GeoServer.
 When layer as shapefile is uploaded to GeoServer, mandatory filetypes are `.shp, .dbf, .shx`.

 Compared to data efficiency between data stored to shapefile or PosGIS DB, reading data from PostGIS performs significantly better.
-Detailed guidance how to setup PostGIS with provided test data is described in the [GIS Data Provider - Installation and Administration Guide](installation_and_administration_guide.md).
+Detailed guidance how to setup PostGIS with provided test data is described in the [Setup GIS Data Provider Test asset](setup_test_asset.md).

 Third option is to use image based elevation data formats (DEM models).
 These data sets can only be requested through WMS service and therefore request parameters varies in some parts but data in the response is identical with W3DS request.
 At the moment in **WMS service** only **Octet-Stream** response is supported for terrain.

 ### 3D GIS data generation

-GIS Data Provider GE test data was based on the National Land Survey of Finland elevation data.
+GIS Data Provider GE test data is based on the National Land Survey of Finland elevation data.
 Source data was in *-xyz*-format, which contains elevation data with spatial information.
 With this source information it is possible to generate shapefile consisting polygon structure with elevation data.
 2D presentation of the converted shapefile with elevation points is flat grid, in 3D presentation each grid points are in same elevation level as in the real world.
 Therefore this grid with elevation data can be used as source for terrain presentation.

 ### Data generation from \*.xyz file format